Tianyi94/EC601Project_Somatic-Parkour-Game-based-on-OpenCV/README.md

 Some old versions and tries are in the Control Part folder. <br />
 Also there are some videos of our project.
+# For code review 2
+The newest version is in the folder called AfterSprint3.
+To run this project, please first run the python file in the CV-part.
+There are two line in the python file that are needed to be changed, which are already commented.
+After CV-part is working, using Unity3D to run the file Game.unity. <br />
+We also upload the demo video in the folder AfterSprint3.